sakihayashi/grist-netlify-cms/src/pages/index.md

     java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
+title: Build a custom data app just for your business
+subtitle: Finally, big data can be managed intuitively and efficiently
+buttonStart:
+  title: Get Started
+  description1: START BUILDING ON GRIST FOR FREE
+  description2: Start working productively for free
+image: /img/app_img_main.png
+heading1: Build and Link multiple spreadsheets in secs
+subheading1: Import multiple files and layout them in one page
 valueDetail1: Rest easy with granular access control
+subheading1-1: Adding a user-friendly data entry layout in one click
+heading2: Create custom layouts streamlining your workflow
+subheading2: Add tables and widgests as you need and create layouts which makes sense for your workflow
 valueDetail2: Automatic backup for 30 days
+heading3: Dynamic charts and reports tracking data from multiple angles
+subheading3: Create charts and reports that update dynamically as you slice and dice data with the click of a mouse
 valueDetail3: Do more with APIs, Python formulas, and SQLite exports.
 subheading2-1: Adding a user-friendly data entry layout in one click
+moreValues:
+  valueSubHead1: No data lock-ins
+  heading: Total Control
+  valueSubHead2: Automatic backups
+  valueSubHead3: Developer Friendly
+  valueDetail1: Rest easy with granular access control
+  valueDetail2: Automatic backup for 30 days
+  value:
+    - icon: /img/lock_open_orange.svg
+      altText: No data lock-ins
+      value: No data lock-ins
+      description: Rest easy with granular access control
+    - icon: /img/autorenew_orange.svg
+      altText: Automatic backups
+      value: Automatic backups
+      description: Automatic backup for 30 days
+    - icon: /img/smile_orange.svg
+      altText: Developer Friendly
+      value: Developer Friendly
+      description: Do more with APIs, Python formulas, and SQLite exports.
+  valueDetail3: Do more with APIs, Python formulas, and SQLite exports.
+  icon1: /img/lock_open_orange.svg
+  icon2: /img/autorenew_orange.svg
+  icon3: /img/smile_orange.svg
 main:
   heading: Great coffee with no compromises
   description: >